 In 1933, the Tennessee Valley Act (TVA) paved the way to rural electrification.
 The TVA Board authorized the construction of transmission lines to serve farms and villages that were not otherwise supplied with electricity at reasonable rates.

-Efforts gained ground rapidly when the Rural Electrification Administration (REA), was established by President Roosevelt in 1935.
+Efforts gained ground rapidly when the Rural Electrification Administration (REA), was established by President Franklin D. Roosevelt in 1935.
 The Roosevelt Administration believed that if private electric companies would not provide electricity to the people, then it was the government’s duty to do so.
-The Rural Electrification Act was passed and the government began providing federal loans for installation of electrical distribution systems to serve rural areas of the United States.
+The Rural Electrification Act was passed, and the government began providing federal loans for installation of electrical distribution systems to serve rural areas of the United States.
 These member-owned cooperatives purchased power on a wholesale basis and distributed it using their own network of transmission and distribution lines changing the face of the nation.

 The loan financed equipment and materials needed to extend service throughout Bullhead City with an additional line of 12 miles extending into the area of Mohave Mesa.
 In 1948, service to Peach Springs and other area communities was established with co-op lines stretching along Route 66 as far as Deer Lodge.
 Wikieup, Topock, and Golden Shores soon followed extending service to our neighboring areas.

-Today, Mohave Electric provides electricity to more than 39,000 services over some 1,512 miles of energized line, with a service area of nearly 1,300 square miles across three counties.
-With a heritage dating back more than six decades, Mohave Electric Cooperative is committed to supply safe, reliable, reasonably priced electricity, and to provide excellent customer service.
+Fast forward to today.
+Mohave Electric is a locally-based, not-for-profit distribution cooperative serving 36,700 members, 43,500 meters, with more than 1,555 miles of line spanning portions of three counties.
+With a heritage dating back nearly eight decades, Mohave Electric Cooperative is committed to supply safe, reliable, reasonably priced electricity, and to provide excellent customer service.

-Providing electricity is a big job, performed by MEC’s Board of Directors and 75 employees working together to bring reliable energy and superior service to our members.
+Providing electricity is a big job, performed by MEC’s 9 Board of Directors and 93 employees working together to bring reliable energy and superior service to our members.